Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 What are Cookies?

-Script Type for Client Side Validation
+Script Type for Client Side Validation:

 Script Type: Server-side script

-Freeware vs Free Software
+Freeware vs Free Software:

-The most suitable place to install the server is building \”RED\” because this building has the maximum number of computers, which reduces communication delay.
+The most suitable place to install the server is building “RED” because it has the maximum number of computers, minimizing communication delays.

 Cable Layout:

-High-Speed Link to Mumbai: The most suitable cable for the high-speed link between the organization and the head office in Mumbai is Optical Fiber.
+The most suitable cable for connecting to the head office in Mumbai is Optical Fiber.

 Cable Layout: